Coconut Flour Chocolate Chip Snack Cake

 Instructions

-• Preheat oven to 350 degrees F. Spray 8x8 inch baking pan with nonstick cooking spray.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Spray an 8x8-inch baking pan with nonstick cooking spray.

-• In a large bowl, whisk together coconut oil, honey, bananas, vanilla, eggs, and almond milk.
-In a separate medium bowl whisk together coconut flour, oats, baking soda, and salt.
-Add dry ingredients to wet ingredients and mix until just combined and batter is smooth.
-Fold in chopped chocolate, reserved a few tablespoons for sprinkling on top if desired.
+• In a large mixing bowl, whisk together the coconut oil, honey, mashed bananas, vanilla, eggs, and almond milk.
+In a separate medium bowl, whisk together the coconut flour, oats, baking soda, and salt.
+Add the dry ingredients to the wet ingredients and mix until just combined, and the cake batter is smooth.
+Fold in chopped chocolate, reserving a few tablespoons to sprinkle on top if desired.

-• Bake for 20-22 minutes or until edges are golden brown and knife comes out with a few crumbs attached.
-The batter may look like it's not all the way cooked but it will be.
-DO NOT OVERBAKE or it will result in dried out bars and no one likes that!
-I always bake mine for 20 minutes and don't have any problems.
-Cool bars on a wire rack for at least 10 minutes so that they settle a bit, then cut into 16 squares.
+• Bake for 20–22 minutes or until the edges are golden brown and a knife comes out with a few crumbs attached.
+The batter may look undercooked, but it will firm up.
+Do not overbake!
+Overbaking will result in dried-out bars, and no one likes that.
+I always bake mine for 20 minutes and never have any problems.
+Cool the bars on a wire rack for at least 10 minutes so they settle a bit, then cut into 16 squares.
 Enjoy!

 NOTES

--For a dairy-free version, make sure to use a dairy-free milk as well as dairy-free chocolate.
+-For a dairy-free version, use both dairy-free milk and chocolate.

--You can easily change the flavor of these bars by adding ⅓ c. fresh blueberries instead of chocolate!
+-Switch up the flavor by adding ⅓ cup of fresh blueberries into the mixture instead of chocolate!

 Nutrition